fabianlischka/InfoSec101/p1-InfoSec101.md

 - Note: On Android, some of these apps are banned from the Play Store, because they  interfere with Google's business model.
 [Source: Disconnect Blog](https://blog.disconnect.me/blog/google-just-banned-our-new-android-app-before-it-even-launched-another-example-of-why-privacy-friendly-alternatives-for-android-app-distribution-are-critically-important)
 - Also see [Browser Addons on Prism Break](http://prism-break.org/en/all/#web-browser-addons), and a [comparison](http://www.areweprivateyet.com), and [Better Web Browsing on riseup.net](https://help.riseup.net/en/security/network-security/better-web-browsing)

-### Advanced Steps: Browsing
+### Advanced Steps: Browsing with Tor

-- For further anonymity, use [TOR (The Onion Router)](https://www.torproject.org), a stand-alone application available for most platforms
+- For further anonymity, use [Tor (The Onion Router)](https://www.torproject.org), a stand-alone application available for most platforms
-- TOR routes all your traffic through a few extra hops, encrypted, so that the website you are visiting does not know who it's talking to, and interceptors near you don't know what websites you're visiting
+- Tor routes all your traffic through a few extra hops, encrypted, so that the website you are visiting does not know who it's talking to, and interceptors near you don't know what websites you're visiting
-- Note: the traffic from the final TOR node to your destination is not encrypted (unless you use HTTPS).
-The final TOR node might monitor it, and it might be run by three-letter-organisations.
+- Note: the traffic from the final Tor node to your destination is not encrypted (unless you use HTTPS).
+The final Tor node might monitor it, and it might be run by three-letter-organisations.
-    - It would not be sensible to divulge private information when using TOR
+    - It would not be sensible to divulge private information when using Tor
     - Don't log into any website (Facebook, etc.)
     - Don't use your real name, or google yourself
     - Don't open documents downloaded through Tor while online.
-- The [TOR download page](https://www.torproject.org/download/download-easy.html.en) lists several security precautions; read them.
+- The [Tor download page](https://www.torproject.org/download/download-easy.html.en) lists several security precautions; read them.
+- Domain names ending in [*.onion*](https://en.wikipedia.org/wiki/.onion) are only accessible with a Tor browser.
+    - For example, the Tor site of DuckDuckGo is [3g2upl4pq6kufc4m.onion](3g2upl4pq6kufc4m.onion).

 ### Suggested Tools: Secure Browsing - TOR